 We kind of lightly made fun of Jony Ive going angelic on “staying true to the material” and things being “beautifully, unapologetically plastic.”
 And there is, of course, value in command line and those kinds of approaches.
 But this part of KeyCue at least is unapologetically a graphical user interface, and it is nice to still be surprised in this space.

-I’m slightly suspicious of this story that Unix commands were made so short (cp instead of copy, mv instead of move, ls instead of list, and so on) because the console keyboard had really unpleasant keys.
+I’m slightly suspicious of this story (and the video inside) that Unix commands were made so short (cp instead of copy, mv instead of move, ls instead of list, and so on) because the console keyboard had really unpleasant keys.

 I imagine it must be a confluence of many things, not just this one.
 Shorter means faster even with amazing keyboards.
 Shorter also means the commands travel quicker over the slow modems of the era.
 The downsides were limited: the early nerdy user base of Unix could handle the extra confusion.